Support for English Language Learners in EAL

 The Individual Learning Programme (ILP):

 The ISH considers it important for students to maintain a high level of competence in their own language.
-The school, therefore, encourages and facilitates the study of the Mother-Tongue language outside the regular school curriculum.
+The school, therefore, encourages and facilitates the study of the home language outside the regular school curriculum.

-- research has shown that bilingual students perform better in school
+- Research has shown that bilingual students perform better in school

 Chinese lessons at ISH